-Product liability holds a manufacturer or seller liable for putting a defective product on the market.
-Product liability law provides a legal recourse for victims of defective products to be compensated for their injuries.
+Product liability refers to the legal responsibility a manufacturer or seller holds for putting a defective product on the market.
+It provides consumers a legal recourse to be compensated for their injuries when products cause injuries or fail to perform safely.

-Product liability claims can be filed under several different theories, including:
+Product liability claims can be filed based on a variety of legal theories, including:

 Most often, claims will be filed under strict liability.
 Why?
-Because it requires a lower burden; it does not require a showing of fault.
-This means that you, the plaintiff, do not need to prove the defendant did anything wrong; only that the product was defective.
-Then, it is up to the defendant to show why they should not be held responsible.
+Because it requires a lower burden of proof, it does not require a showing of fault.
+This means that you, the plaintiff, do not need to prove the defendant did anything wrong; just that:

 In other words, manufacturers are “strictly” liable for product defects occurring during the manufacturing process, regardless of the manufacturer’s level of care.